-In theory, HDR image produced by combining 3 different photos should be of better quality, compared to photo shot at a single exposure level.
+In theory, the HDR (High Dynamic Range) image produced by combining 3 different photos should be of better quality, compared to photo shot at a single exposure level.

 Luckily, iPhone saves both HDR and the Original images, providing you with the option to review both images and keep the one that you feel is of a better quality.